 Since 2007, we have tracked water consumption data for all of our owned facilities and most of the larger facilities that we lease.
 We use the World Business Council on Sustainable Development’s Global Water Tool to analyze our operations and calculate our water footprint in water-stressed areas.

 Our total 2012 global water withdrawal was 796,610 cubic meters.
 79 percent of the water withdrawal data were compiled from reliable water bills and water meter readings.
 The remaining annual corporate water consumption was estimated using a water intensity factor calculated by benchmarking consumption at metered EMC facilities.

 We recognize that water, energy, and carbon emissions are interconnected.
 Water is required to generate and transmit the energy we consume, and energy is used to supply the water we use.
 Our suppliers also use water in their operations to produce the material components in our products.
 Thoughtful water conservation and efficiency practices help save energy and reduce the carbon emissions generated from these activities.

 We also understand that there can be trade-offs between water and carbon emissions.
 Water and energy are needed to power and cool our own data centers as well as those of our customers, and our wastewater treatment plant consumes energy while reducing our water footprint.

 We take a holistic view of energy and water use and the resulting carbon emissions, and thus focus on driving efficiencies in our products and operations.
 For example, applying free air cooling technology has allowed us to reduce the amount of energy and water consumed in our data centers and labs.

-Moving forward, we plan to conduct a deeper analysis to further understand the links and trade-offs between water and carbon emissions.
-We will use the findings to develop strategies to help minimize our overall impact on the environment.
+Looking forward, we have started to conduct a deeper analysis to further understand the links and trade-offs between water and carbon emissions.
+We plan to use the findings to develop strategies to help minimize our overall impact on the environment.